What Is the Best Toddler Travel Bed in 2026?

 Key Takeaways

-- Best budget pick: Regalo My Cot at $34.99.
+- Best value: Regalo My Cot, $34.99.

-- Most options pack under 7 lbs.
+- Most models pack under 7 lbs, so the portability trade-off is minimal.

 Final Thoughts on Finding the Best Toddler Travel Bed